FeatureBaseDB/www/content/docs/query-language.md

 # Query Language

-Make sure a database and frame are created before running a query as discussed in [Getting Started](getting_started).
+Make sure an index and frame are created before running a query as discussed in [Getting Started](getting_started).

 Let’s use the following schemas for an example:
 ```
-Database: repository
+Index: repository
     col: repo_id
     frame: stargazer
         row: user_id